ebzzry/ebzzry.github.io/src/en/eo-linux.md

 Both methods outlined above do far more than emitting Esperanto characters.
 The Multi‎ߺ‎key system can emit more sophisticated symbols and characters.
-To see the complete list of characters, run the following command if you’re on mainstream GNU/Linux systems:
+To see the complete list of characters, run the following command if you’re on mainstream Linux systems:

     less /usr/share/X11/locale/en_US.UTF-8/Compose